alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
+The main point is that `Result` is sequencing these operations, automatically forwarding the error and bypassing remaining steps if there was an error.

-`Map`/`Bind` run only on success; errors propagate unchanged unless you explicitly map them (e.g., `MapError`).
+`Map`/`Bind` run only on success; errors propagate unchanged unless you explicitly map them.
 If your mapping/binding function throws, it still throws unless you catch/bridge it.

+Aside: “Why not use IO?
+Why a repository?
+Why not push effects to the boundary?”
+Fair points.
+I’m using C# as a vehicle to teach Result, but want to step the fine line between not writing an FP tutorial and making Result seem super complex, but also don't want to dump it with no context on how to use it correctly.
+A toy 1 + 1 calculator example is “pure” but unmotivating; this example gives context without implying you should replace exceptions everywhere with Result.
+I still want to avoid misleading people, so feedback is appreciated.

 #### The problem: explicit vs. implicit
 In C#, fallible work usually becomes either **implicit control flow** (`exceptions`) or **explicit checks** (guard clauses).

 **Option A: Implicit Control Flow (Exceptions)**
 Signatures might not show failure.[^checked-exceptions] `DeactivateUser` returns `void`, but it can throw while parsing/loading/saving, or due to business rules.
-Option A also shows a common style where **expected failures are represented as exceptions** (“exceptions as control flow”), and why that can get noisy.
+Option A also shows a style where **expected failures are represented as exceptions** (“exceptions as control flow”, could be argued as an anti-pattern), and why that can get noisy.
 This snippet is intentionally heavy-handed: it catches `Exception` and wraps at each step to keep the focus on the friction (in real code you’d often rely on boundary handlers or catch narrower exceptions).

 ```csharp